cbourke/ComputerScienceI/notes/1258-Fall2025/155H/02-basics.md

   * `%f` is for floating point numbers (`double`)
   * `%d` is for integers (`int`)
   * `%c` for `char` values
-* THe default for floating point numbers is to print 6 decimals of accuracy
+* The default for floating point numbers is to print 6 decimals of accuracy
 * Alternatively: you can use *modifiers* to print more/less
   * Format: `%X.Yf` where
   * `X` is the minimum number of columns (including the decimal)